7 Things We Get Wrong About French Women — & What We Get Right

 Péchiodat's goal is to "refresh" the image of Paris and the Parisians that go along with it.
 "Paris is about so much more than undone hair and great clothes," she says.
 "The city is incredibly diverse and innovative, filled with creatives from all over the world who are reshaping the city through art, design, food, and ideas."
 Turns out, we've gotten a lot wrong about French women over the years.

 Ahead, Péchiodat busts up a handful of myths about Parisians that we've come to believe — and lets us in on one thing we've had right all along.
-Click through, and then make sure to sign up for My Little Paris's newsletter for weekly lifestyle secrets from France.
-You may find you're more Parisian than you realized.
+Click through, and then make sure to sign up for La Parisienne for weekly lifestyle secrets from France.
+You may find you're more Parisian than you realised.